How to invest in the cannabis industry

 - Innovative Industrial Properties

-If you decide to trade marijuana stocks and ETFs instead, there is one main way to trade: CFDs.
+If you decide to trade cannabis stocks and ETFs instead, there is one main way to trade: CFDs.

-When you trade a CFD on a marijuana stock, you are agreeing to exchange the difference in the price of the marijuana stock between when the position is opened and when it is closed.
+When you trade a CFD on a cannabis stock, you are agreeing to exchange the difference in the price of the cannabis stock between when the position is opened and when it is closed.
 CFDs are particularly useful for hedging existing positions in your portfolio.

-Two of the marijuana-related stocks that you can trade CFDs on are:
+Two of the cannabis-related stocks that you can trade CFDs on are:

 - GW Pharmaceuticals